island-is/island.is/libs/api/domains/directorate-of-labour/README.md

 nx test api-domains-directorate-of-labour
 ```

-This will run the tests via [Jest](https://jestjs.io), a delightful JavaScript Testing Framework with a focus on simplicity.
+This command will run the tests using [Jest](https://jestjs.io), a delightful JavaScript testing framework focused on simplicity.
 ```